 Skip to Main Content

-Journal articles are usually quite long and detailed, are written at an expert level, and have a list of references (i.e., works cited) at the end.
+Scholarly articles are usually quite long and detailed, are written at an expert level, and have a list of references (i.e., works cited) at the end.
+Scholarly articles are published in scholarly journals, which are also called academic journals, Journals often focus on a specific specialized field, and many have the word "journal" in their name.

 Finding Peer-Reviewed Articles